romshark/taskhub/README.md

-# GraphQL Query Persisted Queries Demo
+# GraphQL Persisted Queries Demo

 This tech demo demonstrates how publicly exposed GraphQL APIs can be protected from arbitrary queries using persisted queries (white/-allowlisting).